 Item 3 is really about the shareholders (which includes the Government of Kenya – as a shareholder and regulator, and KLM) making balance sheet, debt and equity decisions.
-KQ has already secured $200 million from through an on lending agreement with the Kenya government, and got the first $100 million in September 2015, and the rest of it this month – in July 2016.
+KQ has already secured $200 million through an on-lending agreement with the Kenya Government, and got the first $100 million in September 2015, and the rest of it this month – in July 2016.

-And while the move to layoff some pilots and other staff (once other discussions with court and the unions are resolved) , Operation Pride is not about jobs.
+And while the move to layoff some pilots and other staff (once other discussions with the Court and the unions are resolved), Operation Pride is not about jobs.
 It also more than cutting on costs without compromising quality and waste without reducing service.